SISNRAM/League-Script-Tool/README.md

 ✅I will Release more updates soon and probably add more projects stay in touch for more!

 ⚠Important⚠ Make sure to Extract the League Script Tool.rar and open the README file it contains instructions that maybe useful for you.
+Also Run the Tool as ADMINISTRATOR some functions may not work properly if it's not on administrator mode.